sscarduzio/elasticsearch-readonlyrest-plugin/README.md

       indices: [".kibana", ".kibana-devnull", "logstash-2017*"]

 ```
-**Now activate authentication in Kibana server**: let the Kibana daemon connect to ElasticSearch in privileged mode.
+**Now activate authentication in Kibana server**: let the Kibana daemon connect to Elasticsearch in privileged mode.

 * edit the kibana configuration file: `kibana.yml` and add the following: